letsencrypt/website/content/en/docs/staging-environment.md

 ## Subordinate (Intermediate) CAs

-The staging environment has four active intermediate certificates, issued from the untrusted roots detailed above.
-Currently, these are:
+The staging environment has intermediate certificates that mimic production, issued from the untrusted roots detailed above.
+Like in production, not all are in use at any time.
+The full list of current intermediates is:

 * (STAGING) Pseudo Plum E5
 * (STAGING) False Fennel E6